 The foreign exchange rates at 31 December 2013 show a depreciation during the year of the Australian Dollar and the Canadian Dollar against the British Pound.
-During the same period the Euro appreciated against the British Pound, but as the Canadian and Australia exposure is greater than the Euro exposure, there was a negative impact on the NAV of the portfolio; refer to the section Movement on Investment Basis NAV on page 27.
-While the Company tries to mitigate the impacts of foreign currency movements on NAV by hedging a portion of the expected dividends for the next four years coming from the portfolio (the Company's policy with respect to exchange rate hedging is referred to on page 21 of this report), it would not be economical to fully immunise the portfolio against any NAV changes due to foreign exchange movements.
+During the same period the Euro appreciated against the British Pound, but as the Canadian and Australia exposure is greater than the Euro exposure, there was a negative impact on the NAV of the portfolio, refer to the section Movement on Investment Basis NAV.
+While the Company tries to mitigate the impacts of foreign currency movements on NAV by hedging a portion of the expected dividends for the next four years coming from the portfolio, (the Company's policy with respect to exchange rate hedging is referred to in this report) it would not be economical to fully immunise the portfolio against any NAV changes due to foreign exchange movements.

-F/X RATES AS OF 31 DECEMBER 2012 F/X RATES AS OF 31 DECEMBER 2013
+F/X rates as of 31 December 2012 F/X rates as of 31 December 2013

 GBP/AUD 1.558 1.858

 GBP/CAD 1.611 1.764

 GBP/EUR 1.223 1.198

 GBP/NOK 10.093

-The Company acquired E18, a Norwegian project, in December 2013.
+^{}The Company acquired E18 a Norwegian project in December 2013.
 Prior to this the Company had no exposure to the Norwegian Krone.

-The Company believes that some F/X exposure is inevitable in an international portfolio, but believes the risk is partially mitigated by having exposure to a number of different currencies including the Australian Dollar, Canadian Dollar, US Dollar, Euro and Norwegian Krone, all of which can provide diversification benefits.
+The Company believes that some FX exposure is inevitable in an international portfolio, but believes the risk is partially mitigated by having exposure to a number of different currencies including the Australian Dollar, Canadian Dollar, US Dollar, Euro and Norwegian Krone, all of which can provide diversification benefits.
 Another benefit associated with a global portfolio is a broader and more diverse counterparty exposure profile and no single exposure to one specific PPP/PFI market and sovereign risk.

-The Management Board has spent considerable time discussing its hedging policy and believes it remains appropriate and cost-effective to continue with its four-year rolling hedge policy.
+The Management Board has spent considerable time discussing its hedging policy and believes it remains appropriate and cost effective to continue with its four year rolling hedge policy.

-There will be periods where the global nature of the BBGI portfolio produces positive F/X impacts on valuation and other times when the reverse is true.
-Overall, the Management Board believes that with the current hedging program in place, the global nature of the portfolio produces benefits (geographic diversification, no undue reliance on one market, increased counterparty diversification, reduced competition outside of UK, etc.) which are greater than the potential downsides.
+There will be periods where the global nature of the BBGI portfolio produces positive FX impacts on valuation and other times when the reverse is true.
+Overall, the Management Board believes that with the current hedging program in place, the global nature of the portfolio produces benefits (geographic diversification, no undue reliance on one market, increased counterparty diversification, reduced competition outside of UK, etc) which are greater than the potential downsides.